bkesterbyld/maroon-potato/src/pages/usecases.md

         content: >-
           Above enables computing next to users without deploying databases, writing centralized code or calling cloud functions that have performance limits.
-A full or partial backend can be positioned wherever needed in the Above network.
+Our network allows you to put a full or partial backend anywhere in the world.
 Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.
-The end result is an autonomous, global data processing network.

           Above couples this network with powerful, advanced computing options to assure high levels of performance to local users regardless of data types, speeds and sizes.
-Any data set can be put into memory to handle high loads or transactional throughput.
-Massive data sets can be broken down and paralell processed for faster CRUD operations or for rapid analytic or reporting jobs.
+Any data set can be put into memory to handle transactional or calculations throughput.
+Massive data sets can be broken down and paralell processed for faster CRUD operations or for faster analytic or reporting jobs.
 Combining both approaches enables handling of ML, AI and other data science use cases.
-Because Above is no code, getting new and powerful features out the door is both fast and easy.
+Because Above is no code, shipping new, powerful features out the door is both fast and easy.
         image: images/PerformantFrontend2.png
         media_position: right
         media_width: sixty